wangzhenj321/AWS-SAA/notes/Amazon-Simple-Storage-Service.md

 Object Lock provides two ways to manage object retention:

 - Retention period

+    Specifies a fixed period of time during which an object remains locked.
+During this period, your object is WORM-protected and can't be overwritten or deleted.

 - Legal hold

+    Provides the same protection as a retention period, but it has no expiration date.
+Instead, a legal hold remains in place until you explicitly remove it.
+Legal holds are independent from retention periods.

 Object Lock works only in versioned buckets, and retention periods and legal holds apply to individual object versions.
 When you lock an object version, Amazon S3 stores the lock information in the metadata for that object version.
 Placing a retention period or legal hold on an object protects only the version specified in the request.
 It doesn't prevent new versions of the object from being created.